Melvin Storer: World War II service

 Storer joined the United States Navy Reserve on May 5, 1938.
 He was a shipfitter third class when enlisting on the USS California on July 16, 1940.
 In a plan to give active duty to more reservists, Storer was one of 11 men assigned to the first group from the sixth division.

 Following his time at Pearl Harbor, Storer was later a shipfitter on the USS West Virginia and USS Yarnall, first enlisting on May 15, 1942.
 In 1943, he was promoted to shipfitter first class and deep-sea diver.
 Storer was discharged in October 1945 and briefly worked as a Naval Reserve recruiter before re-enlisting on March 30, 1948.

 Pearl Harbor attack

 Storer was supervising cleanup in the engine room on the USS California when an airstrike call came in.
 It was dismissed at first, due to previous drills.
 Storer and others immediately closed watertight hatches between the compartments below deck.
-The damage had caused a power outage, spraying steam and ammunition had to be manually loaded into anti-air craft guns.
+The damage had caused a power outage, spraying steam and ammunition had to be manually loaded into anti-aircraft guns.
 When the order to abandon ship was given, Storer leapt into the water 25 feet below.
 He swam until a boat rescued him and brought him back to the USS California, where he made an attempt to help save the ship.